Identity and history

 Of course, there's more than one way to be an Episcopalian.
 One of the joys of St. Helena's / Santa Elena is our diversity in music, traditions, and culture.
 We are united by our Anglican heritage and the Book of Common Prayer, but we enjoy great freedom in how we express our Episcopal identity.

 Our people are diverse, too.
 Some of us were born in the United States, while others come from Mexico, Colombia, Ecuador, and India.
 We are single and partnered or married.
+We are gay and straight.
 We are English-speakers and Spanish-speakers; and some of us are fluent in both.
 We are cradle Episcopalians, lapsed Roman Catholics, and former Christian Reformed.

 On March 6, 1959, a petition was approved for the formation of a mission in Pleasantdale (now Burr Ridge), and the first services were held at Pleasantdale School in September 1959.
 Ground was broken for a new church building on September 27, 1964, and the first service held in the building on May 23, 1965.
 On October 21, 1979, the mission officially became a parish of the Episcopal Diocese of Chicago.